7 ways to spot personal loan scams

-How can you determine whether a loan company is legitimate?
+You can learn how to check if a loan company is legitimate and avoid being a victim of fraud.
 Here are common signs of a potential loan scam.

-While this isn’t a comprehensive list, some of the most common ways to spot a personal loan scam include:
+While this isn’t a comprehensive list, some of the most common ways to spot a personal loan scam include the following:

-- The lender isn’t interested in your payment history.
+- The lender isn’t interested in your credit history.

 - The lender isn’t registered in your state.